 Part K of the General Annexes to the EC Work Programme shall apply mutatis mutandis for the actions covered by this Work Plan.

-Applicants intending to submit a proposal in response to the IMI2 JU Calls should also read the topic text, the IMI2 JU Manual for submission, evaluation and grant award, and other relevant documents (e.g. IMI2 model Grant Agreement).
+Applicants intending to submit a proposal in response to the IMI2 JU Calls should also read the topic text, the IMI2 JU Manual for submission, evaluation and other relevant documents24 (e.g IMI2 Model Grant Agreement) grant award.